-In 2018, the Alliance for Open Media (AOM) published the first version of the video codec AV1.
-It is primarily promoted as royalty free solution for the internet, aiming at achieving 30% of bitrate reduction over VP9.
-AV1 has already been deployed in a number of production TV devices in 2020.
+In 2018, the Alliance for Open Media (AOM) published the first version of their video codec named "AV1".
+Aiming at achieving 30% of bitrate reduction over VP9.
+AV1 has already been deployed in a number of production TV devices since 2020.
+A patent pool has been formed to manage the related essential patents.